thisRaptori/raptori/src/posts/refract/001-history/post.md

 For now, if you want to find out more, [check out our documentation](https://refract.js.org/) and our numerous [live code examples](https://refract.js.org/examples)!

 Join us in our [**#refract** channel on the Reactiflux Discord server](https://discordapp.com/invite/fqk86GH) if you have any questions or feedback, or to just talk about how you'd like to use the library.
 We look forward to hearing from you!

-Refract - Documentation

-Harness the power of reactive programming to supercharge your componentsrefract.js.org